rikoz/simplepay-wordpress/README.md

 SimplePay offers the fastest and easiest way to send and receive money online.
 The innovative payment solution enables online businesses to integrate payments into their websites easily.
 Customize the check-out process the way you want.

 Super-fast account activation.
 Top-notch customer support.
-Support for all currencies and all major card brands like MasterCard and Visa.
-Soon support for Verve cards.
+Support for all currencies and all major card brands like MasterCard, Visa and Verve.

 == Requirements ==
 * PHP 5.2 or higher